gitbls/sdm/Docs/Programming-Plugins-and-Custom-Phase-Scripts.md

 2022-11-01 19:32:24 D!Plugin sdm-plugin-template: Test printout from sdm-plugin-template
 ```

+### Updating plugins during --burn

+By default, sdm does not update plugins at burn time.
+If you want to use a plugin at burn time that is different from the one already in the IMG:

+* Use `--plugin /full/path/to/plugin` on the burn command line (`--bupdate plugin` is not required)
+* Use `--bupdate plugin` to actually force the plugin to be updated

+In these two cases, sdm will update the plugin in the burned output if the source plugin is newer.

 ## Building Custom Phase Scripts

 Start with the file /usr/local/sdm/sdm-customphase, and similarly, copy it somewhere with a new filename, and work on it.